 Think of your uterus as having a giant placenta-sized scab on it.
 No one loves us pushing on their belly, but it’s important we do it firmly following delivery.
 Your uterus is apply direct-pressure to the scab to help you not bleed.

-Once you leave the L&D nurse, no one will push as hard (as those first couple of hours are the ones that you are most likely to have bleeding issues).
+Once you leave the L&D nurse, the nurses won’t push as hard on your belly (as those first couple of hours are the ones that you are most likely to have bleeding issues).

 You’ll also have frequent blood pressure checks to also alert us to any issues.

-If you’re wanting something different at delivery — check out my free printable birth plan:
+If you’re wanting something different at delivery (as this is just general procedure — you’re welcome to adjust things to your liking) — check out my free printable birth plan:

 Free Birth Plan Template

 Get informed today on all your options in the delivery room

 Includes a special bonus -- so be sure to check your email right after!

 Once the golden hour is up — we do a few procedures on the baby